KhronosGroup/OpenXR-Hpp/OPENXR-HPP.md

 ## Getting Started

 Just include `<openxr/openxr.hpp>` and you're ready to use the C++ bindings.
-For a more elegant usage, include files as you need them
+For a more elegant usage, include files as you need them.

 ### Minimum Requirements